robert-hh/micropython/ports/w60x/README.md

     Specifies the name of the manifest file.

+MACHINE_HSPI ?= 0

+    Controls whether the HSPI mode at SPI(1) is available.
+This HSPI works as slave device only, and it's use is not documented.
+    So it's disabled by default.
+    When both HSPI and DMA are not used for SPI, the MicroPython heap space is increased by 16 kByte.

 All options can be set in the command line or by changing Makefile.